Part 1 Introduction

 STEP 4:

-Register for the examination
+Register for the National Registry examination

 You need three things for your application to be complete: submitted application, submitted payment, and your Program Director’s approval.
 Once your application is complete, we will update your National Registry account with your Authorization to Test (ATT) within one to two business days.

 You have 90 days from the day we issue your ATT to complete your examination.
 You will lose your ATT and the money you paid if you do not use your ATT in 90 days.
+Some ATTs may not be issued for the full 90 days if they are close to the end of their eligibility

 Go to the Pearson VUE website to schedule your examination.
 After your examination, your results will post to your Registry account within three business days.